What Businesses Can Learn From Job Hoppers

 Some organizations also train some of their managers to be certified coaches, and then rely on those people to provide guidance to both manager and employee on how to carry out meaningful career conversations.

 Gallup reported in 2020 that only 17 per cent of millennial employees – the cohort most likely to job hop – believe they are getting meaningful feedback on their career or performance.
-Most of the people in this demographic want coaching conversations with their managers so that they can plot out the future of their careers.
+Most people in this demographic want coaching conversations with their managers so they can plot out the future of their careers.

 It can be done, with a little help from your (coaching) friends